CyrilJl/TimeFiller/docs/source/insights.rst

     tsi = TimeSeriesImputer(ar_lags=24, preprocessing=PositiveOutput())
     df_imputed = tsi(df)

-While one can specify ``estimator=LinearRegression(positive=True, fit_intercept=False)`` to enforce positive imputed values, this approach may be less effective when utilizing autoregressive lags.
-This is because it restricts the model from assigning negative weights to lagged series, which could otherwise help create differential-like features.
-The ``PositiveOutput`` strategy, inspired by transformations like Box-Cox or Yeo-Johnson, expands values near zero into the negative domain before fitting the model and applies the inverse transformation after prediction.
-This acts as a softened ReLU, rather than working with the original data and forcing negative predictions to zero (hard ReLU).
+While specifying `estimator=LinearRegression(positive=True, fit_intercept=False)` can enforce positive imputed values, this approach may be less effective when using autoregressive lags.
+This is because it prevents the model from assigning negative weights to lagged series, which could otherwise help create differential-like features.
+The `PositiveOutput` strategy, inspired by transformations like Box-Cox or Yeo-Johnson, addresses this by expanding values near zero into the negative domain before fitting the model, and then applying the inverse transformation after prediction.
+This functions as a softened ReLU, rather than working with the original data and forcing negative predictions to zero (as in a hard ReLU).
+The threshold for "near-zero" values can be controlled by the user: `PositiveOutput(q=10)` sets the threshold at the 10th percentile of each time series, while `PositiveOutput(v=25.)` sets a fixed threshold of 25 for all time series.

 ``ar_lags``
 ~~~~~~~~~~~